West Coast ports see extended disruption as labor talks drag on

 Until now, the PMA and ILWU have been quiet as they negotiate, and port operations have been running relatively smoothly, with the exception of a few regional flareups during slow cargo periods that were brief and contained.

-But labor shortages and other disruptions that shut or slowed terminals in Seattle, Los Angeles and Oakland last Friday have continued intermittently into this week, the PMA said in a statement Monday.
+But labor shortages and other disruptions that shut or slowed terminals in Seattle, Los Angeles and Oakland, Calif., last Friday have continued intermittently into this week, the PMA said in a statement Monday.

 “Before the last 48 hours, we were seeing a lot of progress,” Port of Long Beach Executive Mario Cordero said in an interview on Bloomberg Television on Tuesday.
 “Obviously there is an issue there that has caused some pause in the discussions.”